 Treasures can be found everywhere in the town of Sitka and people will want to soak in the history of the town.
-There are many museums in the town that tell the stories and show the artifacts from the past.
+There are many museums in this small Alaska town that tell the stories and show the artifacts from the past.
 One of the more interesting stories is how Sitka was a ghost town for many years.

 Gustavus is completely surrounded by mountains and it is the entrance to the Glacier Bay National Park.
 The town’s location allows visitors to see scenery and wilderness that they would never be able to see anywhere else in the world.
 The Icy Straits are magnificent and the wildlife that can be seen in this area is remarkable.